Sarvesh-Yadav-5201/Machine-Learning---Projects/CNN - Image Classification/README.md

   >* Install the required dependencies using pip.
   >* Follow the instructions in the README files for each project to set up the data and run the models.

-  # <b>Feel free to reach out to us if you have any questions or feedback.
+  # <b>Feel free to reach out if you have any questions or feedback.